 · Go in the cloud – when it comes to storing files and other documents, the cloud is the new way to go.
 All of your company’s data can be stored in one virtual destination allowing as many permitted users to access it from virtually anywhere with an internet connection.
 Worried about your company information being compromised?
 Software security software and features have come a long way and will certainly keep your information safe from hackers.

 · Paperless Fax – Need to fax something to a client?
 There are now paperless fax options available.
-You receive a legitimate fax number and can send a fax virtually to anyone with a telephone number or email address instantly.
+You receive a legitimate fax number.
+You then send a fax virtually to anyone with a telephone number or email address instantly.
 You’ll receive instant notifications when faxes have been transmitted and received.

 4. Shift Your Marketing to Online